MrKWatkins/ZXSpectrumNextTests/release/LmxHiRes.txt

 to "pink" in this test any way, so pink turns to pink) (The palette item 5 is used for ink, which is set to bright cyan).

-EDIT: with core2.00.25 the border colour is either index [130] or [2], i.e. paper colour without bright bit...
-So this is still work-in-progress and to be confirmed by core devs later, what is the final "correct" behaviour.
+EDIT: with core2.00.25+ the border colour is index [130] (or maybe [2]), i.e. paper colour without bright bit.
+IMO this is bug in core, but seems as it will stay for now.

 -------------------------------------------------------------------------------------